ess-dmsc-dram/documents/mantid/mpi-design.md

   * Optional flags (this should be used as little as possible, since it will basically require from script authors to know about MPI).
 - Possible execution modes are:
   * `ExecutionMode::Invalid` Indicates a state where execution is not possible.
 This should not happen in normal operation and is used for reporting errors.
-  * `ExecutionMode::Serial` Serial execution (non-MPI build MPI build with single rank).
+  * `ExecutionMode::Serial` Serial execution (non-MPI build or MPI build with single rank).
   * `ExecutionMode::Identical` Independent execution in the same way on each rank.
   * `ExecutionMode::Distributed` Distributed execution, may involve communication.
   * `ExecutionMode::MasterOnly` Execution only on the master rank.